 About Asia Conflict Watch

-Asia Conflict Watch is a blog providing in-depth news and analysis of armed conflict, terrorism and post-conflict developments in societies across Asia.
-I publish one in-depth feature focusing on a selected country each month, with the aim of providing greater context to some of Asia’s more obscure conflicts and disputes.
+Asia Conflict Watch is a blog providing news and analysis of conflict, terrorism, peace-building and post-war issues in the Asia-Pacific.
+I publish an in-depth feature focusing on a specific country each month (these days, the frequency is sometimes less), with the aim of providing greater context to some of Asia’s more obscure conflicts and disputes.

 In a saturated media environment, in which conflict narratives are often simplified for a Western audience or subsumed within the bigger picture of geopolitical rivalry, this blog strives to provide more extensive analysis by paying attention to local and national-level dynamics, extending the parameters of debate and encouraging new ways of thinking.

 About the Author

 I am a writer and researcher focusing on conflict, peacebuilding and post-war issues in Southeast Asia.
 I have covered these issues and Southeast Asian politics more broadly for publications including The Diplomat, World Politics Review, Southeast Asia Globe, Asia Sentinel and The Japan Times.
 I am currently Editorial Manager for The Pacific Review journal, and publications consultant at the Landmine and Cluster Munition Monitor.

 I have researched conflict in Myanmar, the Philippines and Thailand, and terrorism in Indonesia, for the International Institute for Strategic Studies (IISS), and have researched explosive weapons and the arms trade for Action on Armed Violence (AOAV).
 I previously studied a B.A. in Human Geography at the University of Exeter, and studied an M.A. in International Relations focusing on Southeast Asia at the University of Westminster.